-1.2 What are the most significant project financings that have taken place in Mozambique in recent years?
+1.2 What are the most significant project financings that have taken place in your jurisdiction in recent years?

-Growing at around 7% each year, the country's economy is seen as one of Africa's strongest performers.
-Foreign companies have increasingly chosen to invest here, particularly in natural resource areas.
-The main relevant deals in recent years include: Moatize's coal mines; Palma's LNG production plant; the gas fields/pipeline of Pande and Temane; Moma and Chibuto's heavy mineral sands projects; Ressano Garcia's thermal power plant; Nacala's airport and deep water port; the Maputo-Catembe Bridge; the Ressano Garcia-Matola gas distribution network; and the Mozal aluminium plant.
+The main relevant deals remain the same as last year and include: the Moatize coal mines; Palma's LNG production plant; the gas fields/pipeline of Pande and Temane; Moma and Chibuto's heavy mineral sands projects; Ressano Garcia's thermal power plant; Nacala's airport and deep-water port; the Maputo-Catembe Bridge; the Ressano Garcia-Matola gas distribution network; and the Mozal aluminium plant.